feasie/Cipherer/README.md

 # Cipherer
-Easy conversion between text and ciphers
+A Python program created to shift between plain text and different codes or ciphers.